 In the knowledge of your weaknesses you will find one of your main strengths

 Do you have to invest all your energy in getting “pa out” the bad?
-Isn't it?.
-Your energy, your time and all your resources have to be put in to boost your strengths.
-I don't know anyone who shines in all their splendour basing their entire strategy on polishing their flaws.
+No. Your energy, your time and all your resources have to be put in to boost your strengths.
+I don't know anyone who shines in all their splendour, basing their entire strategy on polishing their flaws.

 Rather, on the contrary, people who achieve their goals often have in common this way of dealing with weaknesses:

-- Knowing how it's affecting me in my actions and modulate its impact until I keep the positive part that every weakness has within it.
+- Knowing how it's affecting me in my actions and modulate its impact until I keep the positive part that all weakness has within it.
 Is excess perfectionism a weakness?
 Of the most unproductive and destructive I know.
-Identifies, modulates and keep the nice part that gives you to take care of the detail.
+Identifies, modulates and stay with the nice part that gives you to take care of the detail.
 Know how to stop it, and use it to your advantage, will bring you closer and closer to your results.

 - And always remember that no one buys your value proposition for being perfect.
 That no one wants you exhausted, who want you humble.
-No one wants the fuller and most polished version, but in a position for continuous improvement.
+That no one wants the most complete and polished version, but in a position for continuous improvement.

 There's the key, Question, Identifies, assess what to do with each of them, acts and enjoys.
 At the end nobody gives you that much importance as you do..